thdaemon/mydm/README.md

 -n                 Do not use the su command of system (default used) -A                 Use MIT-MAGIC-COOKIE-1 XSecurity, See below!
 -g                 Use greeter mode (After session exited restart it), See below!
+-p pidfile         Create and lock a pid file, default null
 ```

 Add server options